TABLE OF CONTENTS

 If you have questions about Medicare options or need assistance with enrollment, you can contact the Tennessee Commission on Aging and Disability by calling 877-801-0044.
 You can also visit the web portal and provide your contact information to get support.

-Tennessee residents can get short-term health insurance, though a short-term health insurance policy isn’t a long-term solution to health care coverage.
+Tennessee doesn’t have any state restrictions on short-term health insurance, so insurers must follow federal rules.
+A short-term health insurance policy isn’t a long-term solution to health care coverage.
 If you’ve found yourself facing a coverage gap, one of these plans can help pay for your medical expenses until you enroll in a different plan.
 The most common use for a temporary health insurance policy is if you’ve changed jobs and will go several months without health insurance.

 There is no state mandate for health insurance in Tennessee.
 However, the Affordable Care Act requires all United States citizens to have health coverage.
 After 2019, the tax penalty for not having coverage became unenforceable, which means if you don’t have insurance, it won’t impact your taxes.
 However, it’s still a good idea to have health insurance even though you’re not required to.